This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra charge to you.

 Things to do in Kingman Arizona

-Knowing the town’s history helps put things into perspective, and also explains some of the unique things to do in Kingman Arizona.
+Knowing the town’s history helps put it all into perspective, and also explains some of the unique things to do in Kingman Arizona.
 Activities and attractions range from sights related to the town’s history to ziplining over the Grand Canyon.

 This historic Powerhouse building should be FIRST on your list of things to do in Kingman Arizona.
 As the name implies, it was at one time the source of electrical power for the town, as well as the construction of Hoover Dam.
 After being mothballed for decades it was renovated in 1997 and repurposed as a multi-purpose facility that caters to visitors (like you and me!)

-In addition to housing the Kingman Visitor Center (where you can get advice and brochures on all the local attractions), the Powerhouse is also home to Arizona Route 66 Museum & Route 66 Electric Vehicle Museum.
-On top of that, there’s an awesome gift shop (a terrific collection of Route 66 memorabilia), and there are two model trains on tracks that circle the inside of the building.
+In addition to housing the Kingman Visitor Center (where you can get advice and brochures on all the local attractions), the Powerhouse is also home to Arizona Route 66 Museum & Route 66 Electric Vehicle Museum (see below).
+On top of that, there’s an awesome gift shop (with a terrific collection of Route 66 memorabilia).

 Located in the Historic Powerhouse visitors complex, this museum tells the story of depicts travel along the 35th parallel–the route that began with Native American trade routes and ultimately became Route 66.
 If, like most of us, you are traveling along Route 66, this museum is a must among things to do in Kingman Arizona.